ILoveStudy/richardresume.io/gong.hanjin_cv.japan.md

 ## Summary

-Has 12 years of software development experience.
+Has 12 years of software development experience. have a solid algorithmic and data structure foundation.

 Proficient in the following languages: Java, typescript, Javascript, Golang, html 5, css.x

 and get acquainted with their ecological environment.